Bored, tired and overwhelmed. Learning a new language can be exhausting.

 Language learning is a game of the brain.
 It is a dance, a partnership with our gray matter.
 As such, this partnership is likely to suffer from time to time.

-Here are some common obstacles we all face as language learners, and some specific tips on how to fight back!
+Here are the true devastating obstacles we all face as language learners, and some specific tips on how to fight back!
+Let's get real!

 1) You Feel Overwhelmed